Knots Landing: Season 14 (1992–93)

 While trying to find Valene, Gary sees the car she was in explode.
 Greg decides to retire from the Sumner Group, and he leaves one third of the company to Claudia, a third to Paige, and the other third to Mack and Karen in a trust for Meg.
 Anne reveals she is pregnant, leading to Greg marrying her, but she discovers she suffered a "hysterical pregnancy".
 Meanwhile, Anne's old beau Nick returns and the two rekindle their affair and their old conniving ways.
 Mack seeks $1 million to get Mary Robeson to stop the custody battle over Meg.
 Claudia gives Mack $500,000 from the Sumner Group, and gives the other half to Nick to start a restaurant.
 Paige demanded an audit, but Claudia cannot get the money from Nick back because he already spent it.
 Karen condemns Mack's handling of Mary Robeson's efforts to win custody of Meg.
 She leaves him and goes to New York to stay with her daughter Diana.
 A shady organization run by Daniel Treadwell (Daniel Gerroll) begins terrorizing everybody with its sights set on the Sumner Group.
 Gary starts a relationship with Kate.
-In the series finale, Karen returns to Mack, and the presumed dead Valene returns, revealing she had faked her death to hide from Treadwell's people, who had threatened to harm her for coming across secretive information.
+In the series finale, Karen returns to Mack, and the presumed dead Valene returns, revealing she kidnapped by Treadwell's people, who had threatened to harm her for coming across secretive information and that it was another captor was in the car that exploded.
 Treadwell's mysterious partner is revealed to be Abby, who has been orchestrating the takeover of the Sumner Group all along.
 However, Greg stops Abby by threatening to reveal her dirty dealings while she was in Japan.
 As Treadwell prepares to kill Nick, who was working for him, Treadwell himself was killed by Vanessa Hunt (Felicity Waterman).
 Anne offers to divorce Greg so he can resume his relationship with her daughter Paige, whom he loves.
 Claudia decides to leave Knots Landing for Monaco, and at the airport, she runs into Anne and Nick, who are also leaving town.
 In the final scenes, back at Seaview Circle, Karen, Mack, Valene, and Gary prepare a barbecue as a new couple begin moving into Frank Williams' old home.
 Meanwhile, Abby arrives at the gathering and reveals that she has just purchased her old house in Seaview Circle.
 Valene simply smiles and welcomes Abby back, before she and Gary go home.
-In the final shot, Abby is left face-to-face with Karen and comments "Just like old times, isn't it?"
+Realizing Gary and Valene are happily reunited, Abby looks at Karen and comments "Just like old times, isn't it?".
+In the final shot, Karen watches Abby go inside her new home, mildly concerned as to what effect her return will have on the cul-de-sac, before smiling contentedly.